Pi-Bouf/mementojs/README.md

 # mementojs

-A lightweight and dependency-free cache system for manager like a downloader.
+A lightweight and dependency-free cache system for manager like a downloader, texture renderer, ect...
 Execute request, store the data and re-serve it with at next request.

 You can use it on node, browser in JS or TS :)